 This is a precautionary measure to help stop the spread of COVID-19 and flatten the pandemic curve.

 The health and safety of Columbus residents, visitors, fans and convention attendees is of utmost importance to Experience Columbus and the Greater Columbus Sports Commission.
 We are closely monitoring the situation in conjunction with local, regional and national health organizations.

 We would love to rebook you in our city for a future date.
 Please contact your sales manager to discuss availability for future meetings.

 Is the convention center being converted to a medical facility?

-The Greater Columbus Convention Center has been identified as a potential surge site to treat COVID-19 cases.
-Though this is not a necessary step at this time, Ohio anticipates hitting peak COVID-19 cases in late April so we should know if this is needed by mid-April.
-If the center is in fact converted to a treatment facility, it will likely be used for three weeks, then an additional three weeks of shut down will be required to ensure proper decontamination and sanitization has taken place.
+The Greater Columbus Convention Center has been converted into a 1,000-bed field hospital for potential overflow of COVID-19 patients.
+Though this is not a necessary step at this time, Ohio anticipates hitting peak COVID-19 cases in mid-May.
+If the center is needed as a surge site, it is prepared to operate as such for 30 days and would house non-critical patients starting to recover but not ready to go home.
+An additional three weeks of shut down will be required to ensure proper decontamination and sanitization has taken place.
 We will continue to provide updates as they become available.

 How are Experience Columbus and the Greater Columbus Sports Commission keeping track of the situation?